ircv3/ircv3-specifications/core/message-tags-3.2.md

 ## Rules for naming message tags

-Clients MUST NOT attempt to parse the full tag name as anything more than an opaque identifier.
+The full tag name MUST be treated as an opaque identifier.

 There are two tag namespaces: